MNBLabs/flutter_ui_scaler/README.md

 Flutter’s `MediaQuery` scaling is **not design-accurate**.
 Different DPIs and aspect ratios distort layouts — especially in **landscape**, where text suddenly becomes huge.
+60px in figma is not 60px on device!
+Not with flutter natively.

 | Figma Design | With `flutter_ui_scaler` | Without (native scaling) |
 |---|---|---|